Submit a Support Ticket

 Cause: trap definitions were silently invalidated by a version schema change.

-3. Re-define the affected traps from scratch against the same input file.
-Do not copy trap definitions from the old model — this can carry the broken schema forward.
+• Re-define the affected traps from scratch against the same input file.

-5. Save the model under a new name for the new version.
-Retain the original for rollback in case you need to reproduce output from the old version.
+• Save the model under a new name for the new version and retain the original for rollback.

 2.2 — A model worked in Monarch Classic but fails in Monarch Complete, or vice versa

-Cause: a product-edition mismatch — features available in Complete are not available in Classic.
-Monarch Classic and Monarch Complete are different editions.
+Cause: a product-edition mismatch.
+Features available in Monarch Complete are not available in Monarch Classic.
 Complete includes advanced joins, multi-table models, and additional export connectors.
-A model built using Complete features — particularly multi-table joins or Process Designer logic — will open in Classic but silently drop those features.
+A model built using Complete features may open in Classic but silently drop those features.

-3. If moving from Classic to Complete, the model should be compatible.
-However, re-test all export paths, as Complete handles ODBC and database connections differently.
+• If moving from Classic to Complete, re-test all export paths.

-Contact TrueInsight if you are unsure which edition your license includes.
-The edition is confirmed in your Altair One account or your license file.
+• Contact TrueInsight if you are unsure which edition your license includes.

 2.3 — Export fails after an upgrade; ODBC driver or file path not found